 In Dynamics CRM 2016 (version 8.0), we introduced server-side document generation using Word and Excel templates.
 You can use these templates to provide standardized documents or customized data analysis for your organization.

-Mail merge from previous versions is deprecated.
-This includes the mail-merge Word add-in as well as mail-merge templates (Settings > Templates > Mail Merge Templates).
+Mail merges from previous versions is deprecated.
+This includes the mail-merge Word add-in and mail-merge templates (Settings > Templates > Mail Merge Templates).

 More information: Create Word and Excel templates

 Announcements (Settings > Administration > Announcements) are deprecated and will be removed in a future major release.